rolandyuwy/tp/docs/UserGuide.md

 * Adds a food item based on its description and expiry date.
 * Description and expiry date fields are compulsory.
 * The priority field is optional.
-If not specified the default priority is set to low.
+If not specified the default priority is set to `low`.
-* For e/EXPIRY_DATE, the field only accepts a date in the format of `DD-mm-yyyy`.
+* For `e/EXPIRY_DATE`, the field only accepts a date in the format of `DD-mm-yyyy`.

 Examples:
 * `add d/canned tuna e/01-01-2021 p/low`